Impact of strain on electron-phonon coupling of quantum emitters: Introduction

-In this work, we present emission lineshapes calculated using state-of-the-art methodology for $\mathrm{V_{Si}^{-}}$ under tensile and compressive uniaxial strains applied along the $a$-axis of 4H-SiC, and compare these results with experimental emission spectra at zero strain.
-The electron--phonon interactions giving rise to the broad PSB are suggested as a potential readout mechanism capable of distinguishing between tensile and compressive strain.
-Furthermore, we predict that the $\mathrm{V_{Si}^{-}}(h)$ defect exhibits an enhanced Debye--Waller factor under $+2\%$ uniaxial strain relative to the strain-free case, demonstrating that strain, or other external perturbations, can be employed as a practical tool to improve the properties of quantum emitters.
+In this work, we present emission lineshapes calculated using state-of-the-art methodology for $\mathrm{V_{Si}^{-}}$ under tensile and compressive uniaxial strains applied along the $a$-axis of 4H-SiC, consistent with the strain geometry used in experimental studies of strain-induced ZPL shifts in SiC micro- and nanoparticles~\cite{Vasquez_2020}, and compare these results with experimental emission spectra at zero strain.
+We find that the applied strain alters the electron--phonon coupling strength, enabling the tuning of quantum emitter properties.
+Indeed, we predict that the $\mathrm{V_{Si}^{-}}$ defect exhibits an enhanced Debye--Waller factor under $+2\%$ uniaxial strain along the $a$-axis as compared to the strain-free case, demonstrating that strain, or other external perturbations, can be employed to drive quantum emitters into a regime with improved properties.
+Finally, the electron--phonon interactions giving rise to the broad PSB are suggested as a potential readout mechanism capable of distinguishing between tensile and compressive strain.